juan-ordergroove/cobertura_aggregator/README.md

 A utility to help summarize reports from Jenkins Cobertura REST API calls or Cobertura XML files

-A config file is required, as you know where the locations of your Cobertura reports live.
+#### Install
+- pip install cobertura-aggregator
+- Define your config file
+- cobertura_agg --config /path/to/config_file.py

-Here's a sample of the aggregator settings dict:
+Here's a sample of the aggregator config dict:
 ```python
 SETTINGS = {
     "NAME_1": {